michaelryap/responsive-images-tutorial/README.md

 ![alt tag](docs/hodinkee.jpg)

-*The maximim width of the site pictured above is 1,440 pixels.
+<sub>The maximim width of the site pictured above is 1,440 pixels.
 On a 4K display more than one thousand pixels occupy the space to the right and left hand side of its design.
-On a 5K display, almost two thousand pixels buffers each side.*
+On a 5K display, almost two thousand pixels buffers each side.</sub>

 Since 2010, savvy developers have been building sites with fluid widths, whereby its grid, images, and text dynamically scale according to the width of the observing browser.

 ![alt tag](docs/discontent-hero.jpg)

-<sub>Notice how the layout of [The Great Discontent](http://thegreatdiscontent.com) occupies the entire width of the observing browser.</sub>
+<sub>Notice how the layout of [The Great Discontent](http://thegreatdiscontent.com) on a 4K display occupies the entire width of the observing browser.</sub>